curl/everything-curl/libcurl/conn/proxies.md

 in uppercase, like `HTTPS_PROXY`.

 To set a single variable that controls *all* protocols, the `ALL_PROXY` exists.
-If a specific protocol variable one exists, such a one will take precedence.
+If a specific protocol variable one exists, such a one takes precedence.

 When using environment variables to set a proxy, you could easily end up in a